-opidodos.

-Staff/volunteers will be trained in the following method(s) (check all that apply; at least one MUST be selected):

-☐ Orientation upon hire

-Staff meetings

-Scheduled professional development.
-Online training video

-Scheduled professional development.
-Online training video Review of allergy policy read + sign

-Communication plan for intake and dissemination of information among staff and volunteers regarding

-children with food or other allergies (including risk reduction) will include (check all that apply; at least one MUST be selected):

-Posting in program
+anaphylaxis episodes.
+Staff/volunteers will be trained in the following method(s) (check all that apply; at least one MUST be selected): Orientation upon hire Staff meetings Scheduled professional development.
+Communication plan for intake and dissemination of information among staff and volunteers regarding children with food or other allergies (including risk reduction) will include (check all that apply; at least one MUST be selected): Posting in program Staff meetings Other Explain here: Recognize + Respond to Anaphylaxis poster The program will routinely monitor to ensure new staff/volunteers are receiving the training outlined above in the following manner (check all that apply; at least one MUST be selected): File review

-☐ Staff meetings

-☐ Other

-Explain here: All children with allergies Will be listed on center allergy, list and this list posted in each classroom.
-The program will routinely monitor to ensure new staff/volunteers are receiving the training outlined above

-alloway list and this list posted in each dassroom

-in labeled allergy list

-in the following manner (check all that apply; at least one MUST be selected):

-File review

-Staff meetings

-Other two class

-Explain here: Training tracker